-Writing and editing pages
+Writing and publishing pages

 When you first receive your blog, you will find a basic page already created.
 We recommend that you edit this page to add details about yourself and your blog.

-To edit or add pages, log into "Site Admin" and click on "Pages" in the left navigation.
+To edit or add pages, log into your dashboard and click on Pages in the left navigation.
 A list of existing pages will show in the main content area.
 You can edit existing pages from there in the same way as editing posts.
-There is also an option to "Add new" if you want to create more pages.
+There is also an option to Add new if you want to create more pages.

-When writing content it is good practice to assign a blog entry to a category; the default category is "uncategorized".
+When writing content it is good practice to assign a blog entry to a category; the default category is uncategorized.
 The categories appear on your blog homepage and are a really good way for readers to navigate your blog and jump to topics of interest.
 Examples of blog categories for a student blog could be study, social life, hall, food tips etc.